Gathering Together Farm

-Wait outside of Farmstand until there are fewer than five people inside.
-We will only be allowing five customers to shop at once.
+Wait outside of Farmstand until there are fewer than four customers inside.
+We will only be allowing four customers to shop at once.

 Park only around the Farmstand.
 Please do not park around the farm or near John and Sally's home.

 Do not visit the farm or Farmstand if you are ill or have had a fever in the past 7 days.